more

 • Travelers v.
 Old Mutual PLC (S.D.N.Y.): Defended Old Mutual against lawsuit and motion for a preliminary injunction seeking to halt its multi-billion dollar corporate reorganization.

 • Veritas Steel, LLC v.
-Lunda Construction Company (Wis.): Defended Veritas Steel LLC and Atlas Holdings in the trial court, appellate court, and Wisconsin Supreme Court against successor liability and fraudulent transfer claims brought following a strict foreclosure.
+Lunda Construction Company, 2020 WI 3 (Wis.
+2020): Defended Veritas Steel LLC and Atlas Holdings in the trial court, appellate court, and Wisconsin Supreme Court against successor liability and fraudulent transfer claims brought following a strict foreclosure.
+Secured case-ending decision on question of first impression regarding application of the successor liability doctrine to strict foreclosures.

 • MedAssets, Inc.: Represented MedAssets in its acquisition by Pamplona Capital Management and Vizient, Inc. for $2.7 billion.